-The residence is designed in such a way so that it functions like a tropical house with tall ceiling heights, well lit interior spaces and a sufficient windows on most walls.
+The residence is designed in such a way that it functions like a tropical house with high ceilings, well lit interior spaces and sufficient amount of windows on most walls.

-The color palette is kept minimum and the same textures are used in the exterior of the house; the base colors being on the monochromatic side.
+The color palette is kept subtly minimal and the same textures are used in the exterior of the house; the base colors being on the monochromatic side.
 There is an addition of brown spreading across the floors.

 The staircase takes you on a journey to staggered floor levels experiencing surprising views and perceiving the connectivity of space horizontally and vertically.
 The first level being a vegetable roof garden and then a rectangular volume with a tapered window which overlooks the garden which serves the purpose of a formal dining area.

-When reaching the second the level of the floor, one lands on the bridge that connects a semi open terrace to the first floor to the first floor lounge.
+When reaching the second level, one lands on the bridge that connects a semi open terrace to the first floor’s lounge.
 The terrace provides framed views while still having the space hidden.
 The bridge also overlooks the ground floor’s secondary entrance.
 Looking above from the bridge are skylights creating views up towards the sky.
 From the first floor leaving space, a couple of steps takes you to a small study area that is further connected to roof top.

 Basement works as a multipurpose hall creating spaces with simplicity both in the form and overall layout.
 With a formal sitting in the middle sandwiched between a Zen garden on the right side and a Kashmiri style floor sitting on the left side.